 Treatments and drugs

-For milder cases of sleep apnea, your doctor may recommend lifestyle changes, such as losing weight or quitting smoking.
+For milder cases of sleep apnea, your doctor may recommend only lifestyle changes, such as losing weight or quitting smoking.
 If these measures don't improve your signs and symptoms or if your apnea is moderate to severe, a number of other treatments are available.
 Certain devices can help open up a blocked airway.
 In other cases, surgery may be necessary.

 Treatments for obstructive sleep apnea may include: